a-oneil/idrac-java-viewer/README.md

+# iDrac Java Viewer
 Simple Java Viewer for iDrac 6 remote console.

-Instructions:
+## Description
+Simple self contained iDrac 6 remote console viewer.

+## Instructions
-1. Run the bat file
+1. Clone the repo to a local directory
+2. Run `idrac.bat`
-2. Enter IP address of the iDrac
+3. Enter IP address of the iDrac interface
-3. Enter the user / password of the iDrac admin
+4. Enter the user / password of the iDrac admin

-The script will restart if the connection failed.
+The script will restart if the connection failed or if you get disconnected.